Cricket Hong Kong, China

-Cricket Hong Kong (中國香港板球), previously known as the Hong Kong Cricket Association, is the official governing body of the sport of cricket in Hong Kong.
+Cricket Hong Kong, China (中國香港板球), previously known as the Hong Kong Cricket Association and Cricket Hong Kong (香港板球), is the official governing body of the sport of cricket in Hong Kong.
 Its current headquarters is in So Kon Po, Causeway Bay.
 Established as the Hong Kong Cricket Association in 1968, CHK is Hong Kong's representative at the International Cricket Council and is an associate member having been admitted as a member of that body since 1969.
 It is also a member of the Asian Cricket Council.